exploratoria/exploratoria.github.io/readme.md

 This home page will eventually become an attractive place to land on the site.

-The following information will be move to other pages.
+The following information will be moved to other pages.

 ## Cookbook